Maneuvers

 Hindrances: Maneuver affects the target until they use an Action to recover.
 Get back up on their feet for example.

-Debilities: Maneuver affects the target until they succeed in a Test to break the effect.
-Attempt to do this is an Action.
-Maneuvers created by grappling and traps are debilities.
+Debilities: Maneuver affects the target until they succeed in a Test to Break the effect.
+Target can attempt the Test as an Action and at the end of their Turn.

 Blind: Awareness VS Reflex.
 Adversary cannot use sight based Gifts and they are Disadvantaged in all Tests requiring sight.